sferes2/fastsim/README.md

 - Doncieux, S. (2013).
 Transfer Learning for Direct Policy Search: A Reward Shaping Approach.
 Proceedings of ICDL-EpiRob conference.
 Pages 1-6.
 - Doncieux, S. and Mouret, J.B.
 (2013).
 Behavioral Diversity with Multiple Behavioral Distances.
 Proc. of IEEE Congress on Evolutionary Computation, 2013 (CEC 2013).
 Pages 1-8.
 - Mouret, J.-B. and Doncieux, S. (2012).
 Encouraging Behavioral Diversity in Evolutionary Robotics: an Empirical Study.
 Evolutionary Computation.
 Vol 20 No 1 Pages 91-133.
+-  Mouret, J.-B. (2011).
+Novelty-based Multiobjectivization.
+New Horizons in Evolutionary Robotics: Extended Contributions from the 2009 EvoDeRob Workshop, Springer, publisher.
+Pages 139--154.
 - Pinville, T. and Koos, S. and Mouret, J-B. and Doncieux, S. (2011).
 How to Promote Generalisation in Evolutionary Robotics: the ProGAb Approach.
 GECCO'11: Proceedings of the 13th annual conference on Genetic and evolutionary computation ACM, publisher .
 Pages 259--266.
 -  Koos, S. and Mouret, J.-B. and Doncieux, S. (2010).
 Crossing the Reality Gap in Evolutionary Robotics by Promoting Transferable Controllers.
 GECCO'10: Proceedings of the 12th annual conference on Genetic and evolutionary computation ACM, publisher .
 Pages 119--126.